Evaluating the Impact of Sweeteners on Blood Sugar Levels and Their Relevance to Low-Carb Diets

 Agave nectar, derived from the agave plant, is sweeter than sugar, allowing for lesser amounts to be used in recipes.
 While natural sweeteners can provide a healthier alternative to refined sugars, moderation is key when incorporating them into a low-carb diet to maintain optimal blood sugar levels and overall health.

-See also Definition of a Low-Carb Diet
+See also Evaluating the Role of Low-Carb Dairy Products in the Diet

 Artificial Sweeteners